hoodiehq/hood.ie/_posts/2016-05-12-beer-card-pet-projects-tgif-83.md

 ---

-TGIF! – Thank Grohl, Gauss, Glob, Galileo and Science it’s Friday, and again it's time for our weekly reading recommendations, prepared to help you get some good reading time on your weekend.
-As usual, they're curated for you by [Cecily](https://twitter.com/skeskali).
+TGIF! – Thank Grohl, Gauss, Glob, Galileo and Science it’s Friday, and again it’s time for our weekly reading recommendations, prepared to help you get some good reading time on your weekend.
+As usual, they’re curated for you by [Cecily](https://twitter.com/skeskali).
 Enjoy!